geekusa/combined-feature-classifier/README.md

 I added the algorithms LinearSVC, ExtraTreesClassifier, and MinMaxScaler.
 The last algorithm I needed already existed in Splunk's MLTK which was TfidfVectorizer, but as of version 3.4, it was missing two options that would allow a binary output.
 Because of this I added a customized version of TfidfVectorizer, called TFBinary, that allowed and set as defaults these options to force binary output.

-I then provided the Splunk algorithms the same tuned hyperparamters that I gave Python.
+I then provided the Splunk algorithms the same tuned hyper-parameters that I gave Python.
 ![splunk_fit](PROJECT_FILES/IMG/splunk_fit.png)

-I also tried adding the `VotingClassifier` algorithm, however this algorithm takes as arguments is other algorithms.
-I tried various ways (syntax) of trying to do this, but gave up and chalking it up to the fact that Splunk's MLTK's API does specific formatting to arguments provided to options and currently is not possible.
-Though probably also a reason I was quick to give up was that I knew I could just implement a hard vote (meaning majority wins) using a Splunk `eval` statement (VotingClassifier also offers a "soft" voting option).
+I also tried adding the `VotingClassifier` algorithm, however this algorithm takes other algorithms as arguments.
+I tried various ways (syntax) of trying to get it to work, but gave up and chalking it up to the fact that Splunk's MLTK's API does specific formatting to arguments provided and currently is simply not possible.
+Though another reason I was quick to give up was that I knew I could just implement a simple hard vote (meaning majority wins) using a Splunk `eval` statement (VotingClassifier also offers a "soft" voting option).
 ![vote](PROJECT_FILES/IMG/vote.png)

-One unsettling thing did happen, which was after doing my 80/20 split in Splunk, training my models, and then pitting them against the 20 percent test set, it kept doing perfect predictions.
+One unsettling result that happened was after doing my 80/20 split in Splunk, training my models, and then pitting them against the 20 percent test set, it kept doing perfect predictions on the 20 percent test set.
 ![splunk_perfect](PROJECT_FILES/IMG/splunk_perfect.png)

 I repeated this exercise several times with different seeds and still received the same results.
 Though I am not 100% sure what is going on here, one thing I do know is that MLTK is really an abstraction layer to Python, therefore there are going to be some changes and settings going on under the hood that do not exactly match what I was doing in my notebooks.